TechMCDocs/pages/GameTick.md

 ---
 title: Game Tick
-description: All the information about the tick phases
+description: How the game process things
 ---

-{% include subpages.html %}

 # Tick
 A gametick (commonly abbreviated "gt", or simply "tick") is a part of the game loop where the game logic is processed.

+{% include subpages.html %}

 Many different things are done in a tick, they are grouped into what we call tick phases.

 These are the ones commonly used for technical Minecraft: